aemrobe/responsive-design-layout-challenge-2/README.md

 }
 ```

-then inorder to make the background of the .intro-content extend from oneside of the viewport to the other side of the viewport we should wrap the .intro-content with "wrapper" class container and give the backgroud-color property to wrapper class because the width of the .intro-content is limited by the container class it doesn't extend from oneside of the viewport to the other
+then inorder to make the background of the .intro-content extend from oneside of the viewport to the other side of the viewport we should wrap the .intro-content with "wrapper" class container and give the background property to .wrapper class because the width of the .intro-content is limited by the container class it doesn't extend from oneside of the viewport to the other side.

 ```html
 <div class="wrapper">